c4v4/cft/README.md

 Regarding the source code, here you can find the general set of rules that we try to enforce.
 Since this is a project we work on in our free time, we haven't been afraid to experiment with simple rules and convention that we adjusted along the way when we felt something wasn't working for us.

 We decided to stick with the C++11 standard for a couple of reasons.
 First, it keeps the code accessible to more people.
 Second, it helped us avoid the temptation of using fancy meta-programming features and abstractions introduced in recent standards, which can easily result in moving the focus from the algorithm itself to the _how_ the algorithm is implemented.

+### External Dependencies
+The only external dependecy that we have is [`fmtlib`](https://github.com/fmtlib/fmt), a printing/formatting library that is so much superior to `iostream` that it's a pain when we can't use it (luckily it got into the standard).
+If you build the project with CMake, it should download and configure it automatically.
+Note, however, that you'll need an internet connection for that to work.

 ### User Vs Library Code